psychospace/psychospace.info/Sacred/Groups/Adventurers/The Runts/Trobairitz.md

 # History

 Trobi was once bound by a [[Choker of tuning]] to serve his master unflinchingly with his arrowproof skin.
-Cursed with deafmuteness from birth, they communicated directly only through contact telepathy and non-verbal language.
+Cursed with deafmuteness from birth, they communicated directly only through [[Telepathy#Contact|contact telepathy]] and non-verbal language.

 He was recruited by Ikabod with the promise that the researcher may try and heal his [[curse]], seemingly stemming from a hereditary disease, but Ikabod made little progress in the search for a cure, leading to Trobi's growing frustrations and eventual departure.